William Morgan Shuster: Career

-In Iran
+Time in Iran

 In 1906, the Constitutional Revolution of Iran sought to establish a Western-oriented, democratic civil society in Iran, then known as Persia to the outside world.
-The movement forced the Shah to agree to the election of the first Majlis, the opening up of a relatively free press, and a number of other reforms.
+The movement forced Mozaffar ad-Din Shah to agree to the election of the first Majlis, the opening up of a relatively free press, and a number of other reforms.

 After being recommended by the U.S. government to the Iranian minister in Washington, Shuster was appointed by the 2nd Majlis to help manage the country's financial position.
-Persia was on shaky financial footing at the time due to heavy debts accumulated by the Qajars, the Persian royal family, to Great Britain and Imperial Russia.
-Great Britain and Russia had previously divided Persia into two spheres of influence pursuant to the Anglo-Russian Convention of 1907.
+Persia was on shaky financial footing at the time due to heavy debts accumulated by the Qajars, the Iranian royal family, to Great Britain and Imperial Russia.
+Great Britain and Russia had previously divided Iran into two spheres of influence pursuant to the Anglo-Russian Convention of 1907.

 Shuster became active in supporting the Constitutional revolution of Persia financially.
-When Iran's government ordered Shu'a al-Saltaneh (شعاع السلطنه), the Shah's brother, who was aligned with the goals of the Russian Empire in Persia, to surrender his assets to the government, Shuster was assigned this task, which he promptly moved to execute.
-Imperial Russia immediately landed troops in Bandar Anzali demanding a recourse and apology from the Persian government.
+When Iran's government ordered Shu'a al-Saltaneh (شعاع السلطنه), the Shah's brother, who was aligned with the goals of the Russian Empire in Iran, to surrender his assets to the government, Shuster was assigned this task, which he promptly moved to execute.
+Imperial Russia immediately landed troops in Bandar Anzali demanding a recourse and apology from the Iranian government.

-The hiring of Shuster and his American associates as financial advisors concerned the imperial powers, who sought to keep Persia from independent influences and dampen national feeling.
+The hiring of Shuster and his American associates as financial advisors concerned the imperial powers, who sought to keep Iran from independent influences and dampen national feeling.
 Prior to Shuster's hiring the Iranian central government was weak, and Shuster oversaw the creation of a 12,000-member gendarmerie to collect taxes.
 The Imperial Russian Army, which had occupied large parts of northern Iran, claimed that Shuster had violated the 1907 Anglo-Russian Convention by sending Iranian gendarmes into Russian-occupied territory and arresting Russian citizens.

-Under Russian and British diplomatic pressure, the vice-regent of Persia expelled Shuster from office in December 1911 against the will of the Persian parliament.
-Shortly thereafter, due to the chaotic political climate created by Shuster's ouster, the deposed Shah, Mohammad Ali Shah Qajar attempted an invasion of Persia from Russia.
+Under Russian and British diplomatic pressure, the vice-regent of Iran expelled Shuster from office in December 1911 against the will of the Iranian parliament.
+Shortly thereafter, due to the chaotic political climate created by Shuster's ouster, the deposed Shah, Mohammad Ali Shah Qajar attempted an invasion of Iran from Russia.

 The Majlis approved (Shuster's) financial powers.
 Shortly after his arrival the Russian government demanded his expulsion, and when the Majlis refused to do so, Russia occupied northern parts of Iran.
 The Majlis was suspended, and no budget law was prepared for a number of years.

 Hence eventually the American Morgan Shuster was forced to resign under British and Russian diplomatic pressure.
 Shuster's book "The Strangling of Persia" is a recount of the details of these events, and criticizes Britain and Russian influence in Iran.